 You might like to express your breastmilk at work at similar times to when your baby usually feeds.

 When you’re getting started, it can be helpful to have flexible work hours and breaks if you can.
-You might even be able to have your baby brought to you at work.
-Once you’re used to expressing or breastfeeding at work during breaks and lunch time, things should get easier to manage.
+Once you’re used to expressing at work during breaks and lunch time, things should get easier to manage.

 Video Common breastfeeding questions: enough milk, too much milk, expressing

-This video answers common questions about breastfeeding.
+This video answers common questions about breastfeeding and milk supply.
 A lactation consultant says most mums can make plenty of milk for their baby.
 She talks about typical weight gain, and how to know whether your baby is getting enough milk.
 She talks about changes in the amount of milk you produce in the weeks after birth and whether you need to express milk.

 Other feeding options for mums returning to work